HehehBoiii78/automod_lover-bot/README.md

 # automod_lover-bot

 A Python Reddit bot that monitors r/UpvoteAutomod and replies "Good bot" to AutoModerator comments and works intelligently.
+The bot uses Python version 3.11.13 and is designed to work with Python 3.7 or higher.

 ## Features